Setup GuideOpenClawMarch 14, 2026·8 min read

 - Detailed Analysis (H2 sections)

 The gateway is OpenClaw's runtime engine.
-It loads your SOUL.md, connects to your model provider, and starts listening for messages.
-Run the following command from your project directory:
+It loads your SOUL.md, connects to your model provider, and starts listening for messages on port 18789.
+Start it from your project directory:

 [OpenClaw] Loading SOUL.md...